|Excursion (one day)||7|

 The course requires basic knowledge on sustainability, environmental technology, supply chain management, and innovation management.
 Students are expected to have active knowledge at the level of courses such as ENP-20806 Environmental Management and Industry.

-In this course we depart from the concept of Cradle to cradle (C2C) to develop a critical and interdisciplinary evaluation of sustainable solutions to design products, businesses and systems.
-In so doing we move from a product design to a system thinking approach, discussing how to transition into a circular economy.
+In this course we develop a critical and interdisciplinary evaluation of sustainable solutions to product design, business and systems.
+In doing so, we move from a product design to a system thinking approach, discussing how to transition into a circular economy.
 The course introduces students to:

-- principles of C2C design; C2C as a certification and innovation process;
+- principles of circular product development and understanding its innovation process;

-- circular business modelling for the implementation of C2C at project, organisation and system level;
+- circular business modelling at project, organisation and circular economy / system level;

-- elements for facilitating transition into Circular Economy:
+- understand and evaluate elements for facilitating transition to a circular economy;

-- personal development in the context of this transition: which skills are needed for circular leadership and entrepreneurship.
+- personal development in the context of this transition: which skills are needed for leadership and entrepreneurship in a circular economy?